 - You upload your ad customiser data within the Business data section of your Google Ads account.

-Dynamic display ads feeds
+Dynamic ads feeds

-If you want to dynamically populate your ads with your products or services, then you'll create a dynamic display ads feed.
+If you want to dynamically populate your ads with your products or services, you'll create a dynamic ads feed.
 This type of feed is an inventory of your products or services that's sourced to create ads.

 - Rows are products or services.
 Columns are attributes of each product or service, such as images or prices.